 CLIENT FILES - Attorney who proposes to destroy old files of deceased attorney must inform the affected clients and take whatever steps are necessary to protect the confidences of these clients.

-The Ethics Committee of the Mississippi State Bar Association has been requested to render an opinion on the following facts.
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion on the following facts.

 The requester's father was a practicing attorney who died over ten years ago.
 The requester, an attorney, did not practice law with his father.

 Two questions are raised: (1) may the requester destroy the files of his father's former clients, and (2) if so, what procedures relative to notice to the deceased attorney's former clients must be followed.